bajamircea/bajamircea.github.io/_posts/2021-04-04-im-postulates.markdown

 though in general $$1a$$, $$1b$$ and $$2$$ are additionally used for most of the natural deduction rules.

+In Kleene's system, the "natural deduction"-like rules are deduced from the postulates above.

 When we looked at the deduction theorem it turns out that induction rules in particular cause issues with it's proof, but other the other postulates it's